andrewsanchez/GenBankQC/README.rst

 Note
 ----

     Please note that GenbankQC is currently in beta.
 As a proof of concept for a specific use case, it currently has limitations that users should be aware of.
 If there is interest, we will address the issues to make it more convenient to use.
-Please see :ref:`caveats` for more details.
+Please see `caveats <#caveats>`__ for more details.

 Features